BrendanJohn/wrestlingWizard/README.md

 # User Manual

-## How to run the wrestling wizard
+## How to run The Wrestling Wizard

-Open a terminal at the root of the application, i.e., the project directory.
+Open a Terminal at the root of the application, i.e., the project directory.
 Once there, change directory into final using this command:

 cd final